 One way to do this is by using effective product recommendations or content recommendations that are similar to the search or that are most popular among customers.
 This switches the communication from a “no results, this is a dead end” message into a “no results, but look what we have here” message.
 Mejuri does this by adding an “oh, you might also like” section right underneath their no-results text.

-All of these search box UX best practices ultimately serve to create more usability and an overall better experience for your website visitors.
+These search box UX best practices ultimately create more usability and a better experience for your website visitors.
 The search box, though it may not be the first thing that comes to mind when you think of UX, plays a huge role in creating an experience that is seamless and effective for online shoppers.

 Want to see how Coveo can help improve your users’ site experience?
 Check out our Ultimate Guide to Site Search User Experience ebook, for real-world applications of self-learning, AI-powered search, personalization, and recommendations.